 An aquarium sump filter is a great addition to your aquarium.
 Having a sump filter in your system will save you a great deal of time in the long run.
 By far, the most important reason for having an aquarium sump filter is that it separates all the equipment from your display aquarium.
 It allows your tank to look cleaner, open, and free from wires that don’t match your aquarium decoration.
 This means you can make a completely natural-looking aqua-scape in your display tank.
 Using an aquarium sump filter allows you to do a water change more effectively.

-Without an aquarium sump system, the tanks are limited to compact aquarium filters like, power filters, or expensive canister filters which are still more compact in size if you pay less, HOB filters, and so on.
+Without an aquarium sump system, the tanks are limited to compact aquarium filters like power filters, or expensive canister filters, which are still more compact in size if you pay less, HOB filters, and so on.
 These filters won’t carry filter media as a sump filter holds.
-And you will be sacrificing the display of your tank by adding aquarium heaters, filters inside the display tank.
+And you will be sacrificing the display of your tank by adding aquarium heaters and filters inside the display tank.